Summer Camps

 One Big Project

 Each week participants build, in addition to smaller projects, one big project together, in groups of 10.
-In 2019, girls built: three playhouses which were donated to location on-profits, two picnic tables, a chicken coop and one play structure airplane, all donated to local non-profits including Head Start.
+Projects, like playhouses and chicken coops, are then donated to local nonprofits.

 In this photo, a camper is cutting out the window openings with a sawzall.